takelley1/linux-notes/git.md

 *Configuring user information used across all local repositories.*

-- `git config --global user.name “<FIRSTNAME LASTNAME>”` = Set a name that is identifiable for credit when review version history.
+- `git config --global user.name "<FIRSTNAME LASTNAME>"` = Set a name that is identifiable for credit when review version history.
-- `git config --global user.email “<VALID-EMAIL>”`       = Set an email address that will be associated with each history marker.
+- `git config --global user.email "<VALID-EMAIL>"`       = Set an email address that will be associated with each history marker.
 - `git config --global color.ui auto`                    = Set automatic command line coloring for git for easy reviewing.